jamesob/bitcoin/doc/assumeutxo.md

 `CChainState` objects in existence to facilitate both maintaining the network tip and performing historical validation of the assumed-valid chain.

+It is worth noting that though there are multiple separate chainstates, those chainstates share use of a common block index (i.e. they hold the same `BlockManager` reference).

 The subheadings below outline the phases and the corresponding changes to chainstate data.